tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_12.md

 Although this sequence of actions looks quite complicated, it was accomplished with rather few lines of code.

-### Generating Mock Data

-In this example, we need to deal with multiple objects and in order to test it and get the best results - we need a lot of Parties objects.

-Thankfully, we have a helpful package called [_anti:fake_](https://atmospherejs.com/anti/fake), which will help us out with the generation of names, locations and other properties of new fake parties.

-    $ meteor add anti:fake

-So, with the following lines of code we are going to have 30 parties in total (given that we already have three):

-__`server/imports/fixtures/parties.ts`__:

-    ...

-    for (var i = 0; i < 27; i++) {
-      Parties.insert({
-        name: Fake.sentence(50),
-        location: Fake.sentence(10),
-        description: Fake.sentence(100),
-        public: true
-      });
-    }

-Fake is loaded in Meteor as a global, you may want to declare it for TypeScript.

-You can add it to the end of the `typings.d.ts` file:

-    declare var Fake: {
-        sentence(words: number): string;
-    }

-Now reset the database (`meteor reset`) and run the app.
-You should see a list of 10 parties shown initially and 3 pages links just at the bottom.

-Play around with the pagination: click on page links to go back and forth, then try to delete parties to check if the current page updates properly.

 # Summary

 This step covered a lot.
 We looked at:

 - Mongo query sort options: `sort`, `limit`, `skip`
 - RxJS `Subject` for updating variables automatically
-- Angular 2 pipes to filter data
 - Handling onChange events in Angular 2
 - Generating fake data with `anti:fake`
 - Establishing the total number of results with `tmeasday:publish-counts`